The snacking is plentiful down south, discovers Louise Richardson.

 Take a guided tour through the Invercargill Brewery and discover that good beer is so much more than just bending your elbow.
 Visit Blue River Dairy, Southland's sheep milk cafe, where you can taste cheeses and the best cheese roll in Southland.
 Try your hand at chocolate making at the Seriously Good Chocolate Company.

-Getting there: Air New Zealand flies from Auckland to Invercargill via Wellington or Christchurch.
+flies from Auckland to Invercargill via Wellington or Christchurch.